 The displays rely on 4,500 LED lights.
 The LED light bulbs illuminate the floors of the building in an array of colours controlled by a computer.

 A London architecture and lighting design firm, working with international partners, has produced interactive LED lighting for the Peru National Stadium at Lima.

 Microphones pick up the various noises and chants of the crowds.
 Computer software translates these audio signals into so-called “mood states” for an LED lighting controller.
 This creates light patterns from the LED bulbs around the stadium.

-LEDs respond instantly to changes from computer programmes.
+LED light bulbs respond instantly to changes from computer programmes.
 The bulbs last for tens of thousand of hours.
-And because LEDs are inexpensive to run, lighting displays cost a fraction of equivalent incandescent bulbs.
+And because LED light bulbs are inexpensive to run, lighting displays cost a fraction of equivalent incandescent bulbs.

-As a result, LEDs are expanding the opportunities for architects to use light.
+As a result, LED light bulbs are expanding the opportunities for architects to use light.
 You can expect to see many more LED lighting projects in and around new buildings in years to come.